|

 The grave; and the barren womb; the earth that is not filled with water;

-mother, the ravens will pick out your eyeballs and the eagles will eat them.
+ravens will pick out your eyeball and eagles will eat it.
+[3]

 There be three things